‘Like a prison’: The Palestinians in Hebron living under Israeli lockdown

 While the military recently began allowing students to walk outside and cross checkpoints for an hour in the morning and another hour in the afternoon during the school week, parents are not allowed to accompany their children.
 As a result, children have largely been unable to go to school, due to both the movement restrictions and because their parents fear attacks from armed settlers.

-A woman from the Jabari family, who resides in Wadi Hussein, a stretch of Palestinian land in H2 that lies between the Israeli settlements of Givat Hava’ot and Kiryat Arba – where Israel’s far-right National Security Minister Itamar Ben-Gvir lives – said the 11 children in the family compound are growing restless.
+A woman from the Jabari family, who resides in Wadi Hussein, a stretch of Palestinian land in H2 that lies between the Israeli settlements of Givat Haavot and Kiryat Arba – where Israel’s far-right National Security Minister Itamar Ben-Gvir lives – said the 11 children in the family compound are growing restless.
 They wish they could go to school or at least to a shop to buy sweets, she said.

 While some families have tried online learning, the internet connection has been too poor for lessons, she added.